VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

   #
   # dedup_interval: 30s

-  # staleness_interval is an optional interval after which the series state will be reset if no samples have been sent during it.
+  # staleness_interval is an optional interval for resetting the per-series state if no new samples
-  # This means that:
+  # are received during this interval for the following outputs:
-  # - no data point will be written for a resulting time series if it didn't receive any updates during configured interval,
+  # - total
-  # - if the series receives updates after the configured interval again, then the time series will be calculated from the initial state
+  # - total_prometheus
-  #   (it's like this series didn't exist until now).
+  # - increase
-  # Increase this parameter if it is expected for matched metrics to be delayed or collected with irregular intervals exceeding the `interval` value.
+  # - increase_prometheus
-  # By default, it equals to x2 of the `interval` field.
+  # - histogram_bucket
-  # The parameter is only relevant for outputs: total, increase and histogram_bucket.
+  # See https://docs.victoriametrics.com/stream-aggregation/#staleness for more details.
   #
   # staleness_interval: 2m